I've decided to document my exploits into making my own DIY acoustic panels in the hope that it helps other people who hate DIY as much as I do!

 Remember those cross braces on the back of the panels?
 Well, they're very straight, 530cm and dead parallel to the shortest edge.
 If I just fix two screws per panel into the walls, then I might be able to simply hang the panels on the screws.
 Any height differences would be easy to fix.
 With a little packing on those cross braces, I can quickly and simply adjust the height of a panel, or straighten it if it doesn't quite look square.
+With this method, the panels can also be nudged horizontally so as to ensure an even gap between them.
 The solution to hanging my DIY acoustic panels was right in front of me all the time.

-So, although the panels are waiting for a final layer of acoustic cloth, they're in a sufficient enough state to hang and allow me to conduct further tests of the mic. room.
+So, although the panels are waiting for a final layer of acoustic cloth, they're in good enough a state to hang and allow me to conduct further tests of the mic. room's acoustics.

-It's one thing clapping your hands and listening but a proper test requires a microphone to be switched on and headphones to be worn.
+It's one thing clapping your hands and listening but really a microphone needs to be switched on and headphones worn.

-I'm still getting that springy type of reflection and putting some rugs down on to the floor confirms that the floor is indeed the issue.
-Once I'm happy that the walls are quiet, I'll address the floor.
-I already have some ideas.
+I'm still getting that springy type of reflection and putting some rugs down on to the floor confirms that it's not just the walls that need treatment.
+Once I've got the walls under control, I'll need to look at that floor.
+In fact, I already have some ideas.

 Although faint, I'm now left with a very tight bounce in the high-mids.
 When I say 'tight', I mean that the delay of the reflections is extremely short, more akin to a flanger with the modulation turned off, than anything else.
 This is actually quite common in smaller spaces with hard opposing walls.
 Anyway, I have an idea where this is coming from and a little foam propped up against certain parts of the window wall and the door wall (opposite), quickly kill it.
 I now have an almost quiet room and more importantly, I know for sure that I'm going to have to make four or five smaller in-fill panels.
 50mm foam would be excessive for these so I'll be using 30mm foam.